Markf1994/segretaria-digitale-frontend/README.md

 administrative tools.
 The page is available at `http://localhost:3000/utilita` and provides quick links to actions such as PDF export.
 If you sign in with Google, the page also lists files from your Drive in addition to the PDFs served by the backend.
+The Google Drive integration uses an optional login hint to suggest an account when opening the sign in dialog.

 ## Testing